Dog Collars

 All of these are easily accessible on one hand, which makes Educator products loved by trainers and owners alike.

-As for huskies, it has 100 levels of stimulation levels that will get their attention.
+For huskies, it has 100 levels of stimulation levels that will get their attention.
 They can’t get away with it this time.
 But more than this, the pavlovian tune or tone with vibration are two stimulation types that you may not find in other products.
 These work great in getting the attention of a dog as stubborn as huskies.

-The product also comes with a pair of long prongs, so your husky’s long fur won’t present any hurdles.
+The product comes with a pair of long prongs, so your husky’s long fur won’t present any hurdles.

 FAQs